 - Lump sum.
 You may elect to take a distribution of your entire vested account balance in a lump sum.
+In addition, if permitted by the Plan Administrator, you may take a partial distribution of a portion of your vested account upon termination of employment.
 If you take a lump sum distribution, you may elect to rollover all (or any portion) of your distribution to an IRA or to another qualified plan.
-See the Special Tax Notice, which you may obtain from the Plan Administrator, for more information regarding your ability to rollover your plan distribution. - ➤ Partial lump sums.
-You also may elect to take a partial lump sum of less than your entire vested benefit.
-However, you may not take a partial lump sum distribution of less than \$1,000.
+See the Special Tax Notice, which you may obtain from the Plan Administrator, for more information regarding your ability to rollover your plan distribution. - Installment payments.

-- Installment payments.
 You may elect to receive a distribution in the form of a series of installment payments.
-If you elect distribution in the form of installments, your vested benefit will be paid out in equal installments over a set number of years at a frequency to be determined at the time payments begin.
+If you elect distribution in the form of installments, your vested benefit will be paid out in equal annual installments over a set number of years.
 If the installment period is 10 years or greater, you may not rollover any of the installment payments into an IRA or into another qualified plan.
 The Plan Administrator will provide you with forms necessary to elect an installment distribution under the Plan. - Annuity payments.
 You also may elect to receive a distribution in the form of an annuity.
 If you elect to receive a distribution in the form of an annuity, the Plan Administrator will use your vested benefit to purchase an annuity that will pay you over a designated period not to exceed your life or life expectancy (and the life or life expectancy of a designated beneficiary).
 Special rules apply when distributions are made in the form of an annuity.
-You (and your spouse, if you are married) should contact the Plan Administrator to make sure you understand your rights with respect to the selection of an annuity form of distribution under the Plan. - Vested account balance of \$5,000 or less.
-If your total vested account balance under the Plan is \$5,000 or less as of the distribution date, you will be eligible to receive a distribution of your entire vested account balance in a lump sum within a reasonable period after your termination of employment.
+You (and your spouse, if you are married) should contact the Plan Administrator to make sure you understand your rights with respect to the selection of an annuity form of distribution under the Plan. - Special distribution provisions.
+In applying the distribution provisions under the Plan, the following special rules apply: A Participant may not take a partial lump sum distribution of less than \$1000.
+The normal form of distribution shall be a lump sum distribution unless otherwise restricted by the funding vehicle.

+• Vested account balance of \$5,000 or less.
+If your total vested account balance under the Plan is \$5,000 or less as of the distribution date, you will be eligible to receive a distribution of your entire vested account balance in a lump sum as soon as administratively feasible following your termination of employment.
 If you receive a distribution of your vested benefits when you are partially-vested in your Plan benefits, your non-vested benefits will be forfeited.